Social-Evolution-and-Behavior/FrankandLopes2025-RefBrain/README.md

 ```

 Note: The conda lockfile pins major binary packages (e.g., VTK/pyvista) and places pure-python packages under the pip section.
 If you prefer a different Python version or need to tighten package versions, edit the lockfile accordingly.

+## Quick notes

+- Prefer conda-forge for binary packages (VTK/pyvista): these are provided as pre-built binaries on conda-forge and avoid long/fragile pip builds.
+Example: `conda install -c conda-forge pyvista vtk`.
+- This branch (`no-headless-notebooks`) is interactive-first — headless runner scripts were removed and the three notebooks are the canonical entry points.
+Run the notebooks in Jupyter to reproduce figures.